Home About Us Grading Scale Services Prices News Contacts and Resellers Submit Now Customer area Newsletter

 Grading Scale

-The grading scale adopted by Classical Coin Grading is based on the Sheldon scale, international measure for the conservation states of coins around the world.
+The rating scale adopted by Classical Coin Grading is based on the Sheldon's scale, international measure for the conservation states of coins around the world.

 The Sheldon scale is applied to ancient and modern coins considering the peculiarities of the reference issues.
-After classifying and assessing the authenticity of the coins, Classical Coin Grading assigns the coin a code and a number that correspond to a specific conservation status.
+After grading and evaluating the authenticity of the coins, Classical Coin Grading assigns a code to the coin and a number that correspond to a specific state of conservation.

-With regard to the application of the reference judgments, a single distinction is made associated with two types of coins: ancient coins and modern coins.
-Given the dating and the technical characteristics that distinguish them, ancient coins are valued according to a special process that provides, in addition to the normal assignment of the score, a bonus/malus rating based on centering, patina, flan characteristics, style, minting imprint and glance.
+With regard to the application of the reference judgments, a single distinction is made associated with two types of coins: ancient coins, i.e. minted with artisanal techniques, and modern coins, i.e. machine-minted.
+Given the dating and technical characteristics that distinguish them, Ancient coins are valued according to a special process that provides, in addition to the normal assignment of the score, a bonus/malus evaluation based on centering, patina, roundel characteristics, style, minting imprint and glance.

 For modern coins